mitchellurgero/urgero.org/content/home/about.md

 # About Me

 IT consultant by day, freelance programmer by night.
-My favorite hobby is making something that people can find useful.
-In my case that is usually programming or scripting something.
+My favorite hobbies is programming, web design, and tinkering with Raspberry Pi's.